NBC Insider Exclusive

 By Jill Sederstrom

 It’s one of the most recognizable names in show business, and for good reason: Reba McEntire just rolls off the tongue.
-In fact, most of the time, she's just known by one word: Reba.
-But many artists have show names, so some may wonder if there's more to the story with Reba.
+In fact, most of the time, she just goes by Reba.

 How to Watch